 Neonatal HSV infection usually develops between the 1st and 4th week of life, often causing mucocutaneous vesicles or central nervous system involvement.
 It causes major morbidity and mortality.

-Herpes encephalitis Encephalitis Encephalitis is inflammation of the parenchyma of the brain, resulting from direct viral invasion.
-Acute disseminated encephalomyelitis is brain and spinal cord inflammation caused by a hypersensitivity... read more occurs sporadically and may be severe.
+Herpes encephalitis Encephalitis Encephalitis is inflammation of the parenchyma of the brain, resulting from direct viral invasion or occurring as a postinfectious immunologic complication caused by a hypersensitivity reaction... read more occurs sporadically and may be severe.
 Multiple early seizures are characteristic.

 Viral meningitis Viral Meningitis Viral meningitis tends to be less severe than acute bacterial meningitis.
 Findings include headache, fever, and nuchal rigidity.
 Diagnosis is by cerebrospinal fluid (CSF) analysis.
 Treatment... read more may result from HSV-2.
 It is usually self-limited.

-Lumbosacral myeloradiculitis, typically caused by HSV-2, can occur during primary infection and can result in urinary retention or obstipation.
+Lumbosacral myeloradiculitis, typically caused by HSV-2, can occur during primary infection or reactivation of HSV-2 infection and can result in urinary retention or obstipation.

 Diagnosis of HSV infection is often clinical based on characteristic lesions.

 Laboratory confirmation can be helpful, especially if infection is severe, the patient is immunocompromised or pregnant, or lesions are atypical.
 A Tzanck test (a superficial scraping from the base of a freshly ruptured vesicle stained with Wright-Giemsa stain) often reveals multinucleate giant cells in HSV or varicella-zoster virus infection.